 In 2011, the Kentucky National Forensic League absorbed SPEAK into its outreach program and asked the Kentucky High School Speech League, the Kentucky Educational Speech and Drama Association, and the Kentucky Catholic Forensic League to co-sponsor the first SPEAK Conference -- the Speech Professional Education Alliance of Kentucky.
 With the support of the Division of Instructional Communication at the University of Kentucky, SPEAK 2011 became a reality with 75 attendees, a keynote address by National Speech and Debate Association Executive Director Scott Wunn, and high praise from all involved.
 Subsequent conferences were held in 2012, 2013, and 2014 at UK.

 In 2015, in lieu of the annual conference, SPEAK organized its first SPEAK Locally series of Regional mini-conferences held around the state and hosted/run by the five members of the KYNSDA Committee.
 This format allows coaches near each other to network, assist new coaches and programs more easily, and to communicate to the NSDA District Committee concerns of the day for that region of the state.
-This format will be SPEAK's odd-numbered years meeting.

 In 2016, the conference moved to Georgetown College, where it was held on September 9 and 10 (SPEAK V: SPEAK STRIKES BACK).
 The Wilson Wyatt Debate League joined as a sponsoring organization, and a Friday night session designed for new coaches and teachers was added to the biannual conference.
+The conference will next be held in September 2018.